marmelab/react-admin/docs/Actions.md

 ## DataProvider Method Hooks

 React-admin provides one hook for each of the Data Provider methods.
-They are useful shortcuts that make your code more readable and more robust (no more method name passed as string).
+They are useful shortcuts that make your code more readable and more robust.

 Their signature is the same as the related dataProvider method, e.g.: